MatthijsKamstra/monk-style/README.md

 I ❤ [Bootstrap](https://getbootstrap.com/) I use it for all the frontend project I do.

 The most important reason for this is: it's been tested (a lot) and most common problems are fixed in Bootstrap.

-If something doesn't work
+Smarter people have collected the most effective way to build a framework.

+If something doesn't work, I probably did something wrong!
+And that makes it much easier to figure out where the bugs are.

-So when "someone" starts with a I-am-a-frontend-developer-and-I-never-use-a-framework-bullshit.css, I quickly miss stuff that I need.
+So when "someone" starts with a `I-am-a-frontend-developer-and-I-never-use-a-framework-bullshit.css`, I sometimes miss stuff that I need.

 In this case I missed a grid.
 I wanted to copy paste something quick, but I noticed that I really don't know anything about flexbox.
 This is a great opportunity to find out.